WolfieZero/templatie/README.md

 Templatie
 ===============================================================================

+DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE

 Boilerplate for web projects using intelligent styles and Javascript loading.

 The project is written to speed up the way I work with websites by providing